• Skip to primary navigation

 • Cocktail Picks - While these are optional, I love having reusable metal picks for cocktail hour.
 They feel super sophisticated and help me cut back on unnecessary waste.

-• Vegetable peeler or y-peeler - For getting stunning strips of orange peel as a garnish
+• Vegetable peeler or y-peeler - For getting stunning strips of orange peel or an orange twist as a garnish

 Making this stirred Negroni with Aperol in your home bar takes just two simple steps: